 - A pink leather collar for some doggie friend from Pawloosa in London, Ontario last summer and a grey dog bed for my schnoodle Victor from WienerFest in August.

-- Victor also gets assorted SOOS Dead Sea mineral shampoo purchased from a vendor at summer Woofstock in Toronto, Ontario.
+- Victor also gets assorted SOOS Dead Sea mineral shampoo (affiliate link) purchased from a vendor at summer Woofstock in Toronto, Ontario.

 What’s my crowning silent auction achievement so far, you ask?
 A 32-inch flat screen T.V. from the HOWLer Pound Dogs fundraiser in Aye, Ontario … for me.